Author Archives: Victoria Cramer

 Dealing with Changes to Custody and Visitation Arrangements Caused by COVID-19

 Divorced parents are accustomed to raising children amidst changing circumstances, but the COVID-19 pandemic has introduced challenges that many of us have never seen before.
-Stay at home orders have imposed strict limits on the way we live and complicated many custody and visitation arrangements.
-We cannot be sure when daily life will more closely… Read More »
+Stay at home orders have Read More

 Will the U.S. See its Divorce Rate Spike After the COVID-19 Quarantine Ends?

-With so many American residents stuck at home with their families, prognosticators have predicted that several months down the road, the country could experience a baby boom and a divorce deluge.
-Unlike a cozy blizzard that keeps you home from work for a few days, a global pandemic that triggers shelter-in-place orders spreading over multiple… Read More »
+With so many American residents stuck at home with their families, prognosticators have predicted that several months down the road, the country could experience a baby boom and a divorce Read More

 How a Coronavirus-related Income Loss Could Affect Your Alimony and Child Support

 Many people have faced a job loss or reduction in income due the coronavirus pandemic.
-In such a case it might be difficult for an ex-spouse paying alimony or a parent sending child support to keep up with their obligation.
-As these orders are based on the financial circumstances that existed at the time they… Read More »
+In such a case it might be difficult for an ex-spouse paying alimony or a Read More

 Who Gets the Stimulus Check When Spouses Are Separated or Divorcing?